2 Goldman Sachs Bankers Charged In Malaysian Financial Scandal

 Set up in 2009 by then-Prime Minister Najib Razak to promote foreign investment in Malaysia, the 1MDB fund drew attention when quickly amassed an estimated $11 billion in debt.

-An investigation by the Journal revealed millions linked to the fund ended up in Najib's person bank accounts.
+An investigation by the Journal revealed millions linked to the fund ended up in Najib's personal bank accounts.
 Najib tried to block investigations, but after losing an election earlier this year he was arrested in July and has since been charged with multiple counts of corruption.
 He denies any wrongdoing.

 His wife, Rosmah Mansor, was also arrested in October and charged in connection with the scandal.